cmedeling/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is the final course and project for:
+This is the final course and project for:  IBM Data Science Professional Certificate - coursera.org